edithdaria/Book-Search/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 A React-based Google Books Search app that displays books based on user searches.
-Node, Express and MongoDB are used to allow users to
+Node, Express and MongoDB are used to allow users to save books and view them later and delete it from the saved list if needed.

 ## Table Of Contents
 * [Installation](#Installation)